rmolinari/rpeg/README.md

 RPeg is a Ruby port of [LPeg](http://www.inf.puc-rio.br/~roberto/lpeg/), Lua's pattern-matching library based on [Parsing Expression Grammars](https://en.wikipedia.org/wiki/Parsing_expression_grammar) (PEGs).

-For a theoretical justification of the use of PEGs for pattern matching and a lot of detail of the internal design of LPeg, see
+For a theoretical justification of the use of PEGs for pattern matching and many details of the internal design of LPeg, see [[Ierusalimschy]](#references).
-[[Ierusalimschy]](#references).

 ## Why You Should Use RPeg